 Alcoholism by the Numbers

 According to recent studies done throughout the country of Canada, it is estimated that approximately 80% of the population aged 15 years and older consumed alcohol in the year prior to the survey.
 Canadians, as a whole, typically drink in moderation, with only 7% classified as heavy drinkers.
 However, 17% of the population is at risk drinkers, with the majority of them under the age of 25.

 Alcoholism Related Problems

 Alcohol is a problem that has plagued society for many years.
 Since the days of prohibition, alcohol has been something that people struggle with in their lives and family.
 Many problems, especially societal problems, are a direct result of the heavy, and prolonged, consumption of alcohol.
-Alcoholism is determined when someone drinks at least 4 drinks per day, and has a need for the alcohol.
+Alcoholism is determined when someone drinks at least 4 drinks per day and has a need for alcohol.
 This need can negate anything else going on the person's life.
 Families fall apart; marriages are broken; jobs are lost, and lives are damaged for many years to come.

 Alcoholism Related Medical Problems

 Among the many societal problems that are caused by alcoholism, there are also many medical problems.
 Heart disease, liver damage, diabetes, psychotic problems, and gastrointestinal diseases among others.
 If taken for prolonged periods of time, alcoholism can also lead to death.
 These medical problems not only cause disruptions in life but can also lead to a life of serious problems even when a person stops drinking.
 Attending a good alcohol treatment program in Canada can save a lot of lives.

 Alcoholism Related Deaths